Technology Innovation

 In February, the Innovation Partnership Building at UConn Tech Park unveiled a captivating temporary art exhibit, an extraordinary collection of microscopy images capturing insects preserved in amber, frozen in time.
 These remarkable images were meticulously captured and curated by talented scientist and artist, Guy Iannuzzi.

-Guests are invited to explore this unique celebration of art and science on the third floor at the Innovation Partnership Building, 159 Discovery Drive, Storrs, CT.
+Guests are invited to explore this unique celebration of art and science at the Innovation Partnership Building, 159 Discovery Drive, Storrs, CT.
+Take the elevator to the third floor and follow the signs to Room 317 to reach the exhibit.
+On display through summer 2024.

 For questions contact Melanie Noble, melanie.noble@uconn.edu.